farnaf/tip-calculator/README.md

 ## Notes

 This was my first time working with Swift and Xcode's programming environment.
-The main challenge for me was getting familiar with the language and the new programming environment.
+The main challenge for me was getting familiar with the language, the programming environment, and all the features that I wanted to use.
+After having a design in mind, I spent most of my time playing around with all the settings and functions that I used in my code and syling of my application.

 ## License